 I’m so happy to welcome Kendra Thornton to Neighborfood today.
 Kendra is a travel expert who has literally eaten all over the world!
 She’s also a mom who loves to share unique, authentic cuisine with her family.
 When Kendra contacted me with a recipe for a Honey Bear Smoothie, there was no way I could say no!

-We already know peanut butter, banana, and honey make the perfect grilled sandwich, but did you know they also make a killer smoothie?
-After trying this recipe, I can see why she couldn’t get enough of this smoothie.
+But did you know that peanut butter also makes a killer smoothie?
+After trying this recipe, I can see why Kendra couldn’t get enough of this smoothie.
 It is seriously, seriously delicious.
-Plus, it’s gluten and dairy free, perfect for this week’s #SundaySupper Free for All, featuring recipes free from common allergens.
+Plus, it’s gluten and dairy free!
 Thanks again for sharing this amazing recipe with us, Kendra!

 The phrase goes, “What happens in Vegas, stays in Vegas.”
 Everything, that is, except for this fabulously Sweet Honey Bear smoothie that I fell in LOVE with while staying at the Cosmopolitan, ranked amongst some of the best foodie hotels in Las Vegas!
 I was introduced to this sweet concoction by the hotel’s poolside dining service during my former vacation.
 After a little bit of sweet talk, I was fortunate enough to get the poolside restaurant to give me the recipe!
 I brought the recipe back to Chicago to share with my family and friends and now, my dear reader, I am passing it on to you.